 In the event of inclement weather, PCBT will notify parents by email if classes are canceled.
 PCBT will make this decision independent of Providence Creek Academy.
 Make up classes and rehearsals for inclement weather will be scheduled as necessary.

 Please check the website frequently.
 The Artistic Director will be making updates as information becomes known to her.
 This can include cancellations due to inclement weather or announcements about rehearsals and performances.

 Arriving and Departing from PCBT

-Providence Creek Ballet Theater offers a 5 week summer dance program each year.
-This program will run for the month of July.
-The 5-week day program is designed for intermediate and advanced dancers who want to improve their skills over the course of the summer.
-Summer is the best time to advance dance technique.
-Without additional school responsibilities, more classes each day, and the ability to focus on technique, dancers have seen dramatic improvements at the end of the five weeks.
+Providence Creek Ballet Theater offers a 4-5 week summer dance program each year.
+We recommend the continuation of classes during the summer to retain and advance the technique and discipline that each dancer acquires during the academic year.
+This program is during the month of July.
+Without additional school responsibilities, more classes each day, and the ability to focus on technique, dancers have seen dramatic improvements at the end of the intensive.

 All students are strongly encouraged to participate in the Summer Intensive.
 Applications for the Summer Programs are available for PCBT students in mid-March.